 For example, imagine collection in the above example gains an extra file or two after union is created.
 As long as you use union after those files are added to collection, union will also contain those additional files.
 The same goes for the different file collection.

 Live collections are also important when it comes to filtering.
-If you want to use a subset of a file collection, you can take advantage of the FileCollection.filter(org.gradle.api.specs.Spec) method to determine which files to "keep".
+Suppose you want to use a subset of a file collection.
+In that case, you can take advantage of the FileCollection.filter(org.gradle.api.specs.Spec) method to determine which files to "keep".
 In the following example, we create a new collection that consists of only the files that end with .txt in the source collection:

 build.gradle.kts